ujjwal-lab/ApiAutomation/README.md

 #**Used tools and frameworks**

-Rest-Assured
+1. Rest-Assured

-Maven repository
+2. Maven

-TestNG
+3. TestNG

-Cucumber
+4. Cucumber

 #**IDE**